SushyDev/vapor-store/README.md

 ### How to set up

 1. Download & Install Vapor Store
-5. Create an account for the IGDB API
+2. Create an account for the IGDB API
-6. Enter your IGDB API Key in the Vapor Store Settings
+3. Enter your IGDB API Key in the Vapor Store Settings
-7. Find a game repo for Vapor Store
+4. Find a game repo for Vapor Store
-8. Enter the full url in the Vapor Store generate games list settings
+5. Configure the generator
-9. Wait for the list to generate and enjoy!
+6. Generate the list

 ### Roadmap